If you are an athlete, artist or entertainer who wishes to temporarily travel to the United States, you may be eligible to apply for a P visa.

 In this article we will see details about the “P” category of visas, the necessary procedures, its requirements, benefits and other important aspects to request it.
 The immigration lawyers in Los Angeles at the Lluis Law firm are specialists in any type of visa or immigration matters in the US.
 Call our office today and we will provide you with a personalized consultation for your case.

 What is the P visa?

-The P visa is reserved for professional artists who will be charged for their work.
-Newcomers do not need this visa to enter the United States.
-Those must simply apply for a tourist visa.
-Even if they are citizens of a country with a visa waiver program, they do not require a visa.
+- Starting music group members do not need this visa to enter the U.S. Simply apply for a US B-2 tourist visa.
+Even if they are citizens of a member country of the Visa Waiver Program, they do not require a visa.

 P visa requirements

 To process any type of P visa, it is necessary for a US employer or sponsor to first file an application with USCIS using Form I-129, Petition for a Nonimmigrant Worker.